Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 00.24.29 UTC
+- WIB: Jumat, 5 September 2025 01.36.13 UTC
-- WITA: Jumat, 5 September 2025 01.24.29 UTC
+- WITA: Jumat, 5 September 2025 02.36.13 UTC
-- WIT: Jumat, 5 September 2025 02.24.29 UTC
+- WIT: Jumat, 5 September 2025 03.36.13 UTC

 Kutipan Inspiratif:
-"Success and failure are both part of life.
-Both are not permanent."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational